xszaboj/RabbitMQAzureMetrics/README.md

 To run as window service, build and run this command on server:
 `sc.exe create rabitmqwatcher binPath= "{pathtobinaries}\RabbitMQAzureMetricsRunner.exe"`

+Data collected:
+Can be specified in appsettings.json
+By defaul only queue data are collected (And only total number of messages) - can be changed here: QueueValueConverter If you wan to collect more you can add "exchanges" or "overviews"

 # RabbitMQ Azure Application Insights Metrics Collector
 Collects metrics from RabbitMq and publishes them into an App Insight instance on Azure.
 The metric collector is pulling metrics from a RabbitMQ instance, parses them and publishes them using different custom dimensions.